 Summer 2023 (June-August) – Deadline to apply: May 15, 2023

-At CAIR-SFBA we are convinced that the best way to secure a better future for all of us is to empower young Americans with the skills they need to make a difference.
+At CAIR-SFBA we believe that the best way to secure a better future for all of us is to empower young Americans with the skills they need to make a difference.
 There is no better teacher than experience.
-Interns will work with leaders on substantive projects that lay the foundation for a fair and more inclusive America.
-Interns develop professional skills, gain insight into the societal impact of public service, and have the opportunity to work with different departments so they might holistically understand the daily operations of a non-profit civil rights organization.
+Interns will work with leaders on substantive projects that lay the foundation for a more just and inclusive America.
+Interns develop professional skills, gain insight into the impact of public service, and work with different departments to holistically understand the daily operations of a non-profit civil rights organization.

 Interns gain hands-on experience in one of the following departments: